MrOwl101/making-firefox-addon/README.md

 - `install` - create files and directories
 - `run` - open **about:debugging#/runtime/this-firefox** in firefox, which lets you select temporary addon you created
 - `clean` - remove files
+- `unxpi` - extract extension from .xpi file (place in the folder where makefile is)